lgatto/TeachingMaterial/pages/why.md

 - My own [R/qtl](http://github.com/kbroman/qtl)

-Poke around through the files, and also through the commits:
+Poke around in the files, and also the commits:
 Click the &ldquo;Commits&rdquo; tab and then click on a given commit to see what changes were made.